skupperproject/skupper-example-hello-world/README.md

     kubectl create deployment hello-world-frontend --image quay.io/skupper/hello-world-frontend
     kubectl expose deployment/hello-world-frontend --port 8080 --type LoadBalancer

+At this point, the frontend is exposed externally (from the `kubectl expose` with `--type LoadBalancer`), but if you send a request to it, you will see that the frontend has no connectivity to the backend:

+Namespace 2:

+    $ curl $(kubectl get service/hello-world-frontend -o jsonpath='http://{.status.loadBalancer.ingress[0].ip}:{.spec.ports[0].port}/')
+    Trouble!
+HTTPConnectionPool(host='hello-world-backend', port=8080):
+      Max retries exceeded with url: /api/hello
+        (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at 0x7fe411ea7990>:
+          Failed to establish a new connection: [Errno -2] Name or service not known'))

+The backend service is currently available only inside namespace 1, so when the frontend service in namespace 2 attempts to contact it, it fails.
+In the next steps, we will establish connectivity between the two services and make the backend available to the frontend in namespace 2.

+## Step 3: Connect your namespaces

+To connect namespaces, Skupper requires a token representing permission to form a connection.
+This connection token contains a secret (only share it with those you trust) and the logistical details of making a connection.

+Use `skupper connection-token` to generate the token.

+Namespace 1:

+    skupper connection-token $HOME/secret.yaml

+Use `skupper connect` to use the generated token to form a connection.

+Namespace 2:

+    skupper connect $HOME/secret.yaml

+If your consoles sessions are on different machines, you may need to use `scp` or a similar tool to transfer the token.

 ## Step 4: Expose the backend service on the Skupper network

+We now have connected namespaces, but there is one more step.
+To expose a service from one namespace on all the connected namespaces, Skupper uses an annotation on Kubernetes services.

+Use `kubectl annotate` with the annotation `skupper.io/proxy=http` to expose the backend service:

 Namespace 1:

     kubectl annotate service/hello-world-backend skupper.io/proxy=http

+Use `kubectl get services` on namespace 2 to look for the `hello-world-backend` service to appear.

 Namespace 2: